-The Planning Board may prepare and amend from time to time an economic development program for submission to the Town Council, as authorized by Section 158-13 (160D-501(a1) also includes economic development) of the General Statutes.
+The Planning Board may prepare and amend from time to time an economic development program for submission to the Town Council, as authorized by Section G. S. 158-13 and 160D-501(a1) of the General Statutes.

 L. Miscellaneous Powers and Duties.